aya-alsek/BuildWise/docs/requirements/data-information-requirements.md

 The following will be defined during later Analysis and Design:

-* Conceptual data model
+* Conceptual data model and entity relationships
-* Entity relationships
-* Detailed attributes
+* Detailed data attributes
-* Database schema
+* Database schema and storage design
-* Data validation rules
+* Data validation and integrity rules
 * Data storage structure
 * Detailed traceability model